 “Then why don’t we just stay in and watch a play or go dancing?”

 Cruz’s face fell ever so slightly.
 I could tell he really wanted to do something exciting.
-I’m sure salsa and Shakespeare are thrilling enough for some people, but that just didn’t seem to cut it for Cruz.
+I’m sure salsa and Shakespeare are thrilling enough for some people, but that just didn’t seem to cut it for Cruz – at least not here on Ardua.
+We only had a week, and one could Salsa anywhere in the galaxy, with the exception of perhaps Farklane, where gravity was almost three times as much as that on Earth.

 “Sure.
 Sounds great.” he said, fairly convincingly.